Indigenous Tree Report

 • Spreadsheet of proposed protected trees to remain.

-• Color photographs of all proposed trees to be removed, pruned or encroached upon (multiple trees may be shown on a photo if there is some method to differentiate between individual trees).
-Additional photos of remaining protected trees preferred.
+• Color photographs of all proposed trees to be removed, pruned or encroached upon, or retained on the property and within 20 feet of the property.
+Multiple trees may be shown on a photo if there is some method to differentiate between individual trees.
+Photographs should include the full canopy and a close up of the leaves, trunk, and root flare, and any identified diseases or pests impacting the health of the tree must be provided if relevant.

 • Topographical map and trees’ location and drip line on proposed grading plans.
 (All protected trees to be plotted with accurate drip line.)
 Included on the plan shall be the footprint of any proposed buildings, walls, patios, pools, etc. Also to be included on plan is lot size and square footage of proposed building(s) and or construction.
 Plan must show vertical elevation(s) in relation to the indigenous trees remaining on the developed site.